-Amazon, Virginia Mason team up on COVID vaccine pop-up clinic
+Amazon, Virginia Mason team up on COVID-19 vaccine pop-up clinic

-Amazon is partnering with Virginia Mason on a pop-up COVID-19 vaccine clinic Sunday in Amazon’s 7th Avenue meeting center in Seattle, the company announced Thursday at a news conference with Gov. Jay Inslee.
+Amazon is partnering with Virginia Mason on a pop-up COVID-19 vaccine clinic Sunday in Amazon’s Seventh Avenue meeting center in Seattle, the company announced Thursday at a news conference with Gov. Jay Inslee.

 Sunday’s event — the first of many, Amazon says — has a goal of administering 2,000 vaccines to people who are on Virginia Mason’s waitlist for the vaccine.
 Eligible Washingtonians can join the waitlist at virginiamason.org.
-Currently, the state allows people aged 65 or older and people aged 50 or older in multigenerational households to receive the vaccine.
+The state allows people aged 65 or older and people aged 50 or older in multigenerational households to receive the vaccine now.

 As of Thursday afternoon, there were still fewer than 2,000 people on the waitlist, said Virginia Mason CEO Gary Kaplan.
 The hospital will notify by email those who made the cutoff to get vaccinated at Sunday’s clinic.

-Inslee has previously said the state should be administering 45,000 vaccines daily; currently, about 16,000 Washingtonians are vaccinated every day, though that rate is rising quickly, Inslee said Thursday.
+Inslee has previously said the state should be administering 45,000 vaccines daily; now, about 16,000 Washingtonians are vaccinated every day, though that rate is rising quickly, Inslee said Thursday.

 Amazon joins a rapidly growing list of local corporations that have signed on to assist with the state’s vaccine deployment.

-Microsoft will transform its vast Redmond campus — currently empty of most employees due to remote work policies instituted at the start of the pandemic — into a mass vaccination site capable of vaccinating 5,000 people a day, CEO Brad Smith said Monday.
+Microsoft will transform its vast Redmond campus — now empty of most employees because of remote work policies instituted at the start of the pandemic — into a mass-vaccination site capable of vaccinating 5,000 people a day, CEO Brad Smith said Monday.
 Starbucks employees will help the state’s vaccine task force fast-track inoculations.
 And preparations are underway to administer vaccines at more than 2,000 pharmacies and Costco locations.

 Amazon intends to host more pop-up clinics in the weeks to come, a company spokesperson said Thursday.
 Amazon will also loan one of its executives to the state’s vaccine command center, said Jay Carney, Amazon’s vice president of global corporate affairs.